Coppernic/coppernic.github.io-old/core/ethernet.md

 - C-One² e-ID

 For C-One² and C-One² e-ID from OS Build 20190329, an option has been added to have the choice between Ethernet through docking station or Ethernet through USB dongle.
 This option is called "Ethernet Cradle".

 It is available on device Settings.
-With "Ethernet Cradle" option activated, Ethernet is usable through docking station.
-With "Ethernet Cradle" option disabled, Ethernet is usable through USB dongle.
+ - "Ethernet Cradle" on -> Ethernet is used through docking
+ - "Ethernet Cradle" off -> Ethernet is used through USB dongle.

+In both case,"Ethernet" option should be enabled to make the "Ethernet Cradle" option available.

 When Ethernet is activated, USB port of C-One² is in Host mode.
 C-One² cannot be charged by USB anymore and plugging device on PC will do nothing.
 Device charge is available only through docking station with AC plug connected and powered: